How to Handle an Overpaid Credit Card

 How to avoid overpaying your credit card

 Overpaid credit cards are often the result of cardholder errors, but they can be easily avoided with careful attention.
-By adopting some smart practices and setting up preventative measures, you can avoid overpaying your card and keep your finances on track.
-Here are some ideas:
+By adopting smart practices and taking preventative measures, you can avoid overpaying for your card and keep your finances on track.

-• Double-check your statement and payment amount before paying: Verify the balance on your card statement before making a payment - this includes interest charges, fees, or any other adjustments.
-If you’re making payments manually, review them before you send them.
+• Double-check your statement and payment amount before paying: Verify the balance on your card statement before making a payment.
+This includes interest charges, fees, or any other adjustments.
+If you're making payments manually, review them before you send them.

 • Wait 2-3 days for payments to process before making another payment: You'll want to give any payments you've made some time to clear.
 Credit card payments take 1-3 business days to process, which can result in overpayment if you made another payment before those balances update.

-• Set payment reminders or alerts: Text notifications or emails that let you know when payments are due or when you’re approaching your credit limit are helpful; take advantage of them so you can adjust your payments accordingly!
+• Set payment reminders or alerts: Text notifications or emails that let you know when payments are due or when you're approaching your credit limit are helpful – take advantage of them so you can adjust your payments accordingly!

 • Monitor your account regularly: Checking your credit card statements or using your issuer's mobile app to track your spending helps you keep track of your expenditures and decide whether you'll need to adjust any future payments.